Rafael Rebecchi

-Rafael Rebecchi (died 1922) was an architect in Rio de Janeiro.
+Rafael Rebecchi (1844 – 1922) was an Italian architect who established himself in Brazil in 1893.
 He designed several buildings for the Brazilian National Exposition of 1908 in Rio de Janeiro.
 He was also involved with a rebuilding project at the Old Cathedral of Rio de Janeiro.
 He won a facades competition for the design of 119 buildings along a street.
-He was Italian.
 Rebecchi was also the architect in charge of renovating the Brazilian National Archives.
 The renovation was completed in 1906.